 Scientists who study the brain have found out a great deal about how we learn.
 They have discovered that babies learn much more from the sights and sounds around them than we thought previously.
-You can help your baby by taking advantage of her hunger to learn.
+You can help your youngster by taking advantage of his/her hunger to learn.

 From the very beginning, babies try to imitate the sounds that they hear us make.
 They "read" the looks on our faces and our movements.
 That's why it is so important to talk, sing, smile, and gesture to your child.
-Hearing you talk is your baby's very first step toward becoming a reader, because it helps her to love language and to learn words.
+Hearing you talk is your child's very first step toward becoming a reader, because it helps him/her to love language and to learn words.

-As your child grows older, continue talking with her.
-Ask her about the things she does.
-Ask her about the events and people in the stories you read together.
-Let her know you are listening carefully to what she says.
-By engaging her in talking and listening, you are also encouraging your child to think as she speaks.
-In addition, you are showing that you respect her knowledge and her ability to keep learning.
+As your child grows older, continue talking with him/her.
+Ask him/her about the things she does.
+Ask him/her about the events and people in the stories you read together.
+Let him/her know you are listening carefully to what she says.
+By engaging him/her in talking and listening, you are also encouraging your child to think as he/she speaks.
+In addition, you are showing that you respect his/her knowledge and his/her ability to keep learning.